riptano/astra-portal-getting-started/loadDataIntoAstraDB/README.md

 - Java 8 or higher

 ## 1 Create a database to explore data loading
-While you don't _have_ to use the following database and keyspace name, it would be best if you do to follow the examples below.
-If not, you'll have to replace them with your own values.
+You don't _have_ to use the following database and keyspace name; it is best to follow the examples below.
+If not, you have to replace them with your own values.

 First, create a database with the following database and keyspace name with the button below.
-It only take a couple minutes for your database to become `ACTIVE`.
+It only takes a couple minutes for your database to become `ACTIVE`.

 <<createDatabase>>